WeiweiBian/analysis_CHIP/README.md

 ## Step 5: Differential peaks between CRC patients and healthy controls.
 This step is done by an R script called **differential_peaks.R**.
-The Rdata for this step is also uploaded here.
+The Rdata for this step is also uploaded here as **differential_peaks.Rdata**.

 First, I merge the peak counts in individual files into the merged peaks, where the individual peak overlaps with the merged peaks.
 Thus, I generated a count table starting with the merged peaks, followed by counts from cases 1-10 and control 1-10, named count_c1 to count_c10, and count_h1 to count_h10.
-This object is stored as 'peak1'.
+This object is stored as 'peak_region1'.

 Then, I calculate the missing value frequency for each merge region and keep those peaks with data from more than 5 cases and 5 controls for downstream analysis. (missing value rate <50% for both cases and controls) However, there are too few outputs (in the object 'peak_region2_Padj'), so I keep all the peaks for differential analysis.